r509/r509/README.md

 Integer hours for CRL validity.

 ###ocsp\_location
 An array of URIs for client OCSP checks.
+These strings will be scanned and automatically processed to determine their proper type in the certificate.

 ```yaml
 ['http://ocsp.r509.org']
 ```

 ###ca\_issuers\_location
-An array of ca issuer URIs
+An array of ca issuer locations.
+These strings will be scanned and automatically processed to determine their proper type in the certificate.

 ```yaml
 ['http://www.r509.org/some_roots.html']